Drawing breasts. How to position breasts.

 Drawing realistic looking breasts.

 In these sketches, the breasts are sitting naturally on the chest.
-Note how the movement of the arms affect the position of both breasts and how by raising an arm the breast lifts higher on the chest drawing the nipple up and out.
+Note how the movement of the arms affects the position of the breasts.
+See how by raising an arm the breast lifts higher on the chest drawing the nipple up and out.

-In the sketch of a seated nude, you can see that by leaning back slightly on one arm the breast rolls back and slightly flattens into the body with the nipple pointing out slightly.
+In the sketch of a seated nude, you can see that by leaning back slightly on one arm the breast rolls back also.
+The nipple points out slightly and the breast flattens into the body.

-In the example of a nude lying on her side, you can see that her breasts hang from her body and the nipple points slightly to the floor as gravity draws the heaviness of the breast down causing the tissue and tendons in her chest to stretch as they support the breast.
+In the example of a nude lying on her side, you can firstly see that she has larger breasts.
+Her breasts, due to their size hang from her body and the nipple points slightly to the floor as the weight of the breast draws the heaviness down causing the tissue and tendons in her chest to stretch to support the breast.

 All of the examples above are intended as guides for you to use and reference for your own life drawing projects.